knpuniversity/symfony4/sfcasts/upgrade-sf5/prod-vault.md

 ## Deploying with the Decrypt Key

-Now, instead of needing to figure our how and where to securely store *all* our sensitive values so that we can add them to our app when we deploy, there is now just *one* sensitive value: the decrypt key file.
+Now, instead of needing to figure out how and where to securely store *all* our sensitive values so that we can add them to our app when we deploy, there is now just *one* sensitive value: the decrypt key file.